JohnN193/ORB_SLAM3/README.md

 sudo apt install libssl-dev
 sudo apt-get install libboost-all-dev
 ```
-make changes to CMakeLists.txt if needed (change openCV version was the one I ran into)
-sometimes crashes on the initial build on pis, as far as I can tell during the sophus build.
+You may have to edit the openCV version in CMakeLists.txt
-in build.sh you may want to tweak the make -j flags
+You may also want to edit the -j flag in build.sh depending on your hardware.

 # ORB-SLAM3

 ### V1.0, December 22th, 2021